Grief Support

 A drop-in support group for adults who are grieving the death of a loved one.
 Call to pre-register, and then attend when it is convenient.

-Loss of a Spouse/Partner
+• Loss of a Spouse/Partner:

-A support group for those who are grieving the death of a spouse/partner.
+• A support group for those who are grieving the death of a spouse/partner.

-Loss of a Parent
+• Loss of a Parent:

 Children, Teens, and Families

-Children’s Bereavement Program – Hearts Of Hope
+Children’s Bereavement Program – Healing All Together

 Kids and teens are placed in groups alongside similar-aged peers who have suffered a similar loss.
 Art, music, motion, and play are selectively utilized to promote healing when words aren’t enough.
 Pre-registration required.